jackyzha0/quartz/content/notes/jonathan-meet-0908.md

 - need to know ideally for all camera where they are in space.
 - can just measure but not accurate
 - show the checkerboard
-- for ecah camera get the extrinsic (position relative to board) intrinsic (lens distortion etex)
+- for each camera get the extrinsic (position relative to board) intrinsic (lens distortion etex)

-once i can talk to camer try to calibrate
+once I can talk to camera try to calibrate

-if we recalibrate we can re use the old data set
+if we recalibrate we can re use the old data set e

-from jonathan
+from Jonathan
 - camera calibration not easy

 c++ library easiest